-You already know that peacocks like to eat mixed grains, Quinola, nuts, fresh green leaf, reptiles, fruit seeds, snail, slugs, cat food, boiled rice and many more.
+You already know that peacocks like to eat mixed grains, Quinola, nuts, fresh green leaves, reptiles, fruit seeds, snails, slugs, cat food, boiled rice, and many more.
 But I think different types of bird pellets and grains are some of their favorite food.

 02. Can peacocks eat popcorn?

 Hum, it’s quite a tricky question cause I know peacock likes to eat cornbread and crushed corn.
 I guess they can eat popcorn too.

 03. Can peacocks eat French fries?

 I think french fries actually do more harm than good.
 Even if it can cause death.
 Because oily and fatty foods are harmful to them.